jo0012/Between_the_raindrops/README.md

 # Between_the_raindrops
-This is a simple video game developed using NUC140.
+This is a simple video game developed using Nuvoton NUC140.
 The rule of this game is simple - avoid all the raindrop falling from above.

 ## How to play